 What you liked was the content.
 That was the make-or-break aspect.
 If the content was good, you kept buying.
 Now we jump forward to the second decade of the 21st Century, and find publishers oddly focused on the delivery mechanism instead - to the detriment of what’s actually being delivered.

 We’ve become lost whilst trying to work out how to add value to this new medium, and we’ve forgotten to ask where the value actually was originally.
-The publishing industry seems to regard that question as a great mystery, to be unraveled only by trial and error (and at great expense), but the answer is deceptively simple: just like before,.
+The publishing industry seems to regard that question as a great mystery, to be unraveled only by trial and error (and at great expense), but the answer is deceptively simple: just like before, we want the medium to be invisible.
 Get it out of our way, and spend your time and money on the content.

-Digital text provides enough advantages on its own, and by all means take advantage of those – make it easy to obtain new issues, and change the text size, and follow links, and don’t constrain me to preconceived pagination – but know when to say “this is enough, because ultimately.”
+Digital text provides enough advantages on its own, and by all means take advantage of those - make it easy to obtain new issues, and change the text size, and follow links, and don’t constrain me to preconceived pagination - but know when to say “this is enough, because ultimately people don’t buy publications: they buy content.”

 We want the words.
 We want words that have been lovingly prepared, and agonised over.
 We want them when they’re ready, not served up haphazardly with artificial deadlines and incomplete information.
-Our interconnected world changes so rapidly, and.
+Our interconnected world changes so rapidly, and there’s a corresponding glut of disposable publishing, and writing, and even thinking.
 That might not be a bad thing in itself, but it’s not what fires the imagination (and opens the wallet) of the discerning reader.

 If a publisher forgets that fact, well, you get the situation we’re currently in.
 News on the web that updates a hundred times a day, regurgitating, contradicting and correcting itself in an endless and pointless cycle.
 Articles that are light on content, heavy in headline hyperbole, and devoid of insight or analysis.
 It’s always been this way to some extent, but the mistakes are being exacerbated by the accelerated pace of information flow in our digital world.

 Technology is seductive; we’re no strangers to that.
 There are so many possibilities for how we can obtain and share information.
 But that attractive sheen can make us lose sight of the downside.
 Constant publication only encourages hasty, throwaway updates.
 Gratuitous decorations and ill-thought-out interactivity only frustrate, because they act as a barrier to what matters.
-An obsessive focus on ‘social’ integration wilfully ignores the “Quiet, Please” signs hanging in all the libraries of the world:, without the chatter of the crowd.
+An obsessive focus on ‘social’ integration wilfully ignores the “Quiet, Please” signs hanging in all the libraries of the world: we assimilate information best when left in peace to do so, without the chatter of the crowd.

 Thankfully, we’re starting to see something of a Renaissance.
 Comment-forms are dropping off blogs like vestigial tails.
 Text sizes are increasing yearly, and sites are being stripped and whitewashed, with most of their old cruft gone without a trace.
 The medium is starting to disappear again.